supratikchatterjee16/academia/README.md

 Wherever an issue is spotted, feel free to correct.
 Feel free to add onto the content.

 Please update this README when adding a new branch.

+Elementary matter(101 course material) will be updated as README, at each subject/topic root.
+It will have examples, deep problems, exercise materials and everything in between, to manage knowledge as best as possible.